MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/customize/install-uninstall-app.md

 ---
 # Distribute a managed app

-An app can be made available as a solution.
-This allows you to package one or more apps in a solution and import them into other organizations.
+An app can be distributed to other Dynamics 365 Customer Engagement organizations.
+To do this, you create a solution and then add one or more apps and components to the solution.
+Finally, export the solution as managed.
+This creates a .zip package file that can be imported into other Dynamics 365 Customer Engagement organizations.

 ## Add an app to a solution